Co-operative economics: General structures

-Legal Structures
+Legal structures

 Cooperatives may take on different legal structures depending on jurisdiction, such as an LLC, ESOP, 503c non-profit, or a distinctive cooperative legal structure (if the state provides for one, such as Massachusetts).
-ESOPs (Equity Stock Ownership Plans, where workers own shares for retirement; see, for example, Bob's Redmill) that implement democratic governance are colloquially referred to as "ESOPeratives."
+ESOPs (Equity Stock Ownership Plans, where workers own shares for retirement) that implement democratic governance are colloquially referred to as "ESOPeratives."

 In 1996, New Zealand passed the Cooperative Companies Act.
 In 2003 the Statute for a European Cooperative Society created a specific legal structure for cooperatives in the EU.